Yinkah15/Udacity_Project_Investigate_a-_dataset/README.md

-# Udacity_Project_Investigate_a-_dataset
+# Investigate_a_dataset (Udacity_Project)
-The above named project worked on investigating a dataset.
+On this project project, I investigated a dataset.
 The dataset consist of information of over 100,000 scheduled medical appointments in Brazil saved as a csv file.
 It focused on whether patients turned up for their appointments or not